Frequently Asked Questions

 We will reply with instructions on how you can send your DosaMaker back to us and receive your refund.
 Please note, a return shipping cost of $15 will be deducted from your refund if we provide a FedEx return shipping label.

 I am using my DosaMaker for the first time.
 How can I learn how to use it?

-i) Read the Quick Guide to familiarize yourself with how the appliance works.
-If you do not have a copy of the Quick Start Guide, click here to view a pdf version.
+i) Read the Quick Start Guide to familiarize yourself with how the DosaMaker works.
+To view the Quick Start Guide, click here.

 ii) Watch our instructional videos.
 To view our videos, click here.

 iii) Read the Instruction Manual.
-If you do not have a copy of the Instruction Manual, click here to view a pdf version.
+To view the Instruction Manual, click here.

-If you still have questions about using the DosaMaker, please email [email protected]
+If you still have questions about using your DosaMaker, please email [email protected].

 How do I clean the DosaMaker?

 To avoid accidental burns unplug your DosaMaker and allow to cool completely before cleaning.